16 days | From £1,199 | Guided Group Departures

 - Day 2.
 Arrive Kochi

-- Arrive Kochi and meet at the group hotel for a pre-trek meeting.
+- Arrive in Kochi and meet at the group hotel for a pre-trek meeting.
 Relax and explore the surrounding area.

 - Day 3.
 Day at Kochi